triveniremany/Articles/CloudComputing.md

 #### Reliability
 Your infrastructure in the cloud increases the reliability and availability of applications and services.
 Cloud services run on pooled and redundant infrastructure which provides you with a higher availability of IT services.

+### Cons

+####Limited control of infrastructure
+Since you are not the owner of the infrastructure of the cloud, hence you don’t have any control or have limited access to the cloud infra.

+#### Restricted or limited flexibility
+The cloud provides a huge list of services, but consuming them comes with a lot of restrictions and limited flexibility for your applications or developments.
+Also, platform dependency or ‘vendor lock-in’ can sometimes make it difficult for you to migrate from one provider to another.

+#### Ongoing costs
+Although you save your cost of spending on whole infrastructure and its management, on the cloud, you need to keep paying for services as long as you use them.
+But in traditional methods, you only need to invest once.

+#### Security
+Security of data is a big concern for everyone.
+Since the public cloud utilizes the internet, your data may become vulnerable.